Dr. Ann D. Bieber

 Peggy M. Heim

-Peggy Heim is the dean of Student Support and Success and is responsible for areas including academic advising and transfer center, placement testing, learning support and tutoring services, disability support services, library and learning resources; counseling center, career development center and student employment, student life and leadership development, intercollegiate athletics, fitness center and recreational programs.
+Peggy Heim is the dean of Student Development, Equity and Inclusion and is responsible for areas of student life, conduct, well being and belonging including counseling and community standards, career development center and student employment, student life and leadership development, intercollegiate athletics, fitness center and recreational programs, student basic needs, and HSI/DEI initiatives.
 Ms. Heim earned her master’s degree from Rutgers, the State University of New Jersey, and her bachelor’s from East Stroudsburg University.

-Kelly Trahan is the dean of Regional and Distance Education.
-She oversees online learning, the Donley Center, Morgan Center, Jim Thorpe and the Library.
-She earned her master’s degree from Mississippi College, her bachelor’s from West Chester University and her associate's degree from Hinds Community College.
-She is currently working on her doctorate at Wilmington University.
+Dr. Trahan is the dean of Online Learning, Organizational Development, Computer Science and Technology.
+She earned her doctorate in Higher Education, Innovation and Leadership from Wilmington University, her master’s degree from Mississippi College, her bachelor’s from West Chester University and her associate’s degree from Hinds Community College.

 Dan Nagy is the shipping and receiving clerk for the college and serves as the president of the Educational Support Professionals.
 Mr. Nagy earned his associate degree from Lehigh Carbon Community College.